swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 and hundreds of line of code.

-`autocompleter*` takes in a variety of values in a ClojureScript hash-map. `focus` is a channel of input field focus events. `query` is the stream of text changes made to the input field with values "highlighted" at throttled intervals. `select` is the channel of events needed by the menu, but we also use this to know when to start the menu selection subprocess. `cancel` is channel of events that should cancel the selection process and hide the selection menu. `menu` is the abstract menu UI component.
+`autocompleter*` takes in a variety of values in a ClojureScript hash-map which we destructure. `focus` is a channel of input field focus events. `query` is the stream of text changes made to the input field with values "highlighted" at throttled intervals. `select` is the channel of events needed by the menu, but we also use this to know when to start the menu selection subprocess. `cancel` is channel of events that should cancel the selection process and hide the selection menu. `menu` is the abstract menu UI component.

 ```
 (defn autocompleter* [{:keys [focus query select cancel menu] :as opts}]